minenwerfer/braun/README.md

 - Icons are inline SVGs, so you can modify them as you want

 ## Basic usage

+### Webpack

+First you need to make some additions in your webpack config file:

 ```typescript
 const webpackConfig = {
   resolveLoader: {